Marcel-TO/Applied_TestMethods_S2023/README.md

 # Who watches the watchman?
 ## Assignment
-Prepare a comprehensive test that covers the functionality of the [Tour of Heroes Web Application](https://files.perry.fyi/hero/).
+Prepare a comprehensive test that covers the functionality of the <a href="https://files.perry.fyi/hero/" target="_blank">Tour of Heroes Web Application</a>.
-Evaluate the functionality of the application and implement a test using [Selenium](https://www.selenium.dev/) for browser automation.
+Evaluate the functionality of the application and implement a test using <a href="https://www.selenium.dev/" target="_blank">Selenium</a> for browser automation.

 The assignment will be graded based on
 - Test Coverage